Robert L. Joseph

-Robert L. Joseph (March 10, 1923 in Bronx, New York – April 27, 2002 in East Chatham, New York) was an American theatre producer, playwright, and screenwriter.
+Robert L. Joseph (March 10, 1923, in The Bronx, New York – April 27, 2002, in East Chatham, New York) was an American theatre producer, playwright, and screenwriter.

 Joseph's Broadway credits included revivals of King Lear, Major Barbara, and Heartbreak Hotel.
 His 1960 play Face of a Hero starred Jack Lemmon, Edward Asner, Sandy Dennis, and George Grizzard, but closed after two previews and thirty-six performances.
 He had even less success two years later with Isle of Children, starring Patty Duke and Bonnie Bedelia, which closed after only eleven performances.
 He later adapted the story as a screenplay which appeared in 1976 as Echoes of a Summer, starring Jodie Foster.

 Joseph's other screen credits include The Hitch-Hiker and The Third Secret.
 For television he wrote the miniseries World War III, an adaptation of the Sidney Sheldon novel Rage of Angels, the television movie SST: Death Flight, and teleplays for Kraft Suspense Theatre and Hallmark Hall of Fame.

-Joseph died on April 27, 2002 of head injuries suffered in a fall at his home in East Chatham, New York.
+Joseph died on April 27, 2002, of head injuries suffered in a fall at his home in East Chatham, New York.